Changing Work Routine During COVID-19

 Sit-Stand Desk are Needed for a Healthier Home Office

-The science is definitely clear, sitting too much is the new scourge on our health and the coronavirus isn’t making our situation any better.
+The science is definitely clear, sitting too much comprises our health and the COVID-19 isn’t making our situation any better.
 If you are working from home because of COVID-19 or you want to make your workstation, at home or at the office, better for your health, a sit-stand desk is the easiest way to do so.
 Firgelli Automation’s line of electric sit-stand desk lifts come in various types to best suit your needs and your workplace.
 Utilizing these sit-stand desk lifts is the simplest way to live longer, be more productive, and feel happier.

 - Yang, L., Cao, C., Kantor, E. D., et al. Trends in Sedentary Behavior Among the US Population, 2001-2016.
 2019; 321(16):1587-1597. doi:10.1001/jama.2019.3636.